jasonpercival/GitDemo/README.md

 # Git Demo Repo

-This is a sample repository / app for the Git course.
+This is a sample repository / app.

 ## GUIs
 -   This change made by VSCode